Naveenkumar021/snscrape/README.md

-i would like to add feature export output to a excek file
+i would like to add feature export output to a excel file